-Salaries and Benefits costs include Staffing, Retirement and Health Benefits, Payroll Tax Expense, Insurance, and Professional Development Costs.
-The total Salaries and Benefits cost for fiscal 2019 was \$1,743,970, a 4.5% increase over the prior year.
+Personnel costs include Staffing, Retirement and Health Benefits, Payroll Tax Expense, Insurance, and Professional Development Costs.
+The total Personnel costs were \$1,913,391 in 2020 and \$1,919,557 in 2021, less than a 1% increase over the prior year mostly due to an increase in required CalPERS retirement employer contributions, and to a decrease in part-time staffing and related employer taxes due to COVID and construction building closures.

-Services and Supplies include materials costs, except for book acquisitions totaling \$107,382 which were capitalized for the fiscal year, i.e., included in capital assets on the balance sheet rather than in expenditures.
-This is typical of book costs from year to year.
+Services and Supplies include circulation materials and data, except for book acquisitions which are capitalized, i.e., included in capital assets on the statement of net position rather than in expenditures.
 The capitalized collection is depreciated over 7 years.